globalise-huygens/pagexml-region-visualizer/README.md

 ## Features

-* **Visualise PageXML Regions:** Draws coloured polygons on JPG images corresponding to `<TextRegion>` elements in PageXML files.
-* **Colour-Coded Regions:** Uses distinct colours for different region types (header, paragraph, catch-word, page-number, marginalia, signature-mark) with a default fallback colour.
-Colours are configurable within the script.
+* **Visualise PageXML Regions:** Draws coloured rectangles (or polygons, if present) on JPG images corresponding to `<TextRegion>` elements in PageXML files.
+Uses distinct colours for different region types (header, paragraph, catch-word, page-number, marginalia, signature-mark) with a default fallback colour.
-* **Informative Labels:** Displays the region type, reading order index, and total region count directly on the visualisation.
+* **Labels:** Displays the region type, reading order index, and total region count directly on the visualisation.
 * **Single File Processing:** Process a specific XML/JPG pair.
 Allows customisation of the label font size.
 * **Batch Processing:** Process all XML and JPG files.
 Uses multiprocessing for efficiency.
-In batch mode, allows skipping the generation of overlay images if only the statistics or reading sequence are needed.
+Allows skipping the generation of overlay images if only the statistics are needed.
-* **Statistics and Reading Sequence:** In batch mode, creates a TSV file (`output/region_statistics.tsv`) summarising the count of each region type per file.
+* **Statistics:** In batch mode, creates a TSV file (`output/region_statistics.tsv`) summarising the count of each region type per file.
 Optionally creates an separate TSV file (`output/region_sequence.tsv`) detailing the reading order using layout region names, total region count, and the last region in the sequence for each processed file.
-* **Automatic Font Selection:** Attempts to find common TrueType fonts (Arial, DejaVuSans, etc.) and falls back to a default PIL font if necessary.

 ## Directory Structure